 Boeing has agreed to pay $942 million in penalties in a proposed plea agreement over a conspiracy charge stemming from two fatal crashes in 2018 and 2019.

-In 2021, the Department of Justice (DOJ) charged Boeing with defrauding the Federal Aviation Administration Aircraft Evaluation Group over the deadly Boeing 737 Max 8 plane crashes.
+In 2021, the Department of Justice (DOJ) charged Boeing with defrauding the Federal Aviation Administration Aircraft Evaluation Group regarding the deadly Boeing 737 Max 8 plane crashes.
 In a deferred prosecution agreement at the time, the company agreed to pay a $243.6 million fine and comply with new safety obligations.

-After a door plug blew out on a 737 Max 9 during an Alaska Airlines flight in January, the DOJ found Boeing had violated the deferred prosecution agreement.
+After a door plug blew out on a 737 Max 9 during an Alaska Airlines flight in January, the DOJ found that Boeing had violated the deferred prosecution agreement.

 U.S. District Judge Reed O'Connor will decide whether to accept the plea agreement.